app-net-interface/awi-catalyst-sdwan-operator/README.md

 ### Synchronizers

-Kube-awi operator runs a syncing goroutine which periodically calls awi-grpc-catalyst-sdwan to obtain resources from the AWI.
+catalyst-sdwan-operator operator runs a syncing goroutine which periodically calls awi-grpc-catalyst-sdwan to obtain resources from the AWI.
 Later, it creates or updates Custom Resources associated with these resources.